STEMTOX: From Collaborative Tags to Fine-Grained Toxic Meme Detection via Entropy-Guided Multi-Task Learning: Abstract

 \section{Abstract}

-The 2025 Global Risks Report\footnote{\url{https://reports.weforum.org/docs/WEF_Global_Risks_Report_2025.pdf}} identifies state-based armed conflict and societal polarisation among the most pressing global threats, with social media playing a central role in amplifying toxic discourse.
 Memes, as a widely used mode of online communication, often serve as vehicles for spreading harmful content.
-However, limitations in data accessibility and the high cost of dataset curation hinder the development of robust meme moderation systems.
-To address this challenge, in this work, we introduce a first-of-its-kind dataset of 6,300 real-world meme-based posts annotated in two stages: (i) binary classification into \textit{toxic} and \textit{normal}, and (ii) fine-grained labelling of toxic memes as \textit{hateful}, \textit{dangerous}, or \textit{offensive}.
-A key feature of this dataset is that it is enriched with auxiliary metadata of \textit{socially relevant tags}, enhancing the context of each meme.
-In addition, we propose a tag generation module that produces socially grounded tags, because most in-the-wild memes often do not come with tags.
+However, limitations in data accessibility and the high costs of dataset curation hinder the development of robust meme moderation systems.
+To address this challenge, in this work, we introduce a first-of-its-kind dataset -- \datas{} consisting of 6,300 real-world meme-based posts annotated in two stages: (i) binary classification into \textit{toxic} and \textit{normal}, and (ii) fine-grained labelling of toxic memes as \textit{hateful}, \textit{dangerous}, or \textit{offensive}.
+A key feature of this dataset is that it includes \cam{\textit{collaborative tags}} associated with the original posts, enhancing the context of each meme.
+In addition, we propose a novel entropy-guided multi-tasking framework -- \textbf{\ours{}} -- that leverages these \cam{collaborative tags} alongside visual and textual inputs within a robust classification framework.
 Experimental results show that incorporating these tags substantially enhances the performance of state-of-the-art VLMs in toxicity detection tasks.
-Our contributions offer a novel and scalable foundation for improved content moderation in multimodal online environments. \textit{\textbf{Warning: Contains potentially toxic contents.}}
+Our contributions offer a novel and scalable foundation for improved content moderation in multimodal online environments.
+We have made our code\footnote{Code: \url{https://github.com/hate-alert/STEMTOX}} and dataset\footnote{Dataset: \url{https://huggingface.co/datasets/swainsubhankar/ToxicTags}} publicly available for research purposes. \textit{\textbf{Warning: Contains potentially toxic contents.}}